henriquehashimoto/jornada-de-dados-class/1_python_bootcamp/16_20_CRUD/README.md

-# CRUD with Docker - SQLAlchemy - Streamlit - FastAPI - Uvicorn - Pydantic
+# CRUD with Docker - SQLAlchemy - Streamlit - FastAPI - SQLModel - Pydantic

 ## What is a CRUD?